-This online course introduces students to trade and generic names of commonly prescribed drugs used in prevention and treatment of various disease entities.
-Emphasis is placed on important contraindications, side effects, precautions and interaction of drugs and the process of drug utilization review.
-The course will provide a basic understanding of pharmacological categories and factors than can affect drug kinetics.
+Introduces trade and generic names of commonly prescribed drugs used in prevention and treatment of various disease entities.
+Emphasizes important contraindications, side effects, precautions and interaction of drugs, and the process of drug utilization review.
+Covers pharmacological categories and factors than can affect drug kinetics.

-6. Explain principles of how various classes of pharmaceuticals act in different body systems including the central nervous system, cardiovascular and respiratory system, gastrointestinal system, muscles and joints.
+4. Recall principles of how various classes of pharmaceuticals act in different body systems, including the central nervous system, cardiovascular and respiratory system, gastrointestinal system, muscles and joints.

 - The profession of pharmacy

 - The integumentary system and drug therapy

 - The nervous system, central nervous system disorders and drug therapy